bhumphrey0x20/CarND-MPC-Project/README.md

 A dt value of 0.1 was used because it match the simulated latency (see below).

 #### Polynomial Fitting and MPC Preprocessing
-Prior to MPC processing, way points from the simulator were tranformed from global coordinates to vehilce coordinates using a Homogeneous Transformation (as discussed in the particle filter project, Lesson 14).
-A 3rd degree polynomial was then fit to the transformed points using 'polyfit()' function.
+Prior to MPC processing, way points from the simulator were tranformed from global coordinates to vehilce coordinates using a Homogeneous Transformation (as discussed in the particle filter project, Lesson 14) [main.cpp, lines 115-121].
+A 3rd degree polynomial was then fit to the transformed points using 'polyfit()' function [main.cpp, lines 124].

 #### Model Predictive Control with Latency
 Following the Slack discussion [here]("https://carnd.slack.com/archives/C54DV4BK6/p1538209080000100"), a latency of 100 miliseconds was handled by calculating a new state vector for time = t+1, using the kinematic equations disscussed in Lesson 18.
 The new state vector was then passed to the MPC.
-During the first new state vector calculations, the initial values of the control inputs, steering angle (`delta_1`) and acceleration (`a_1`) were set to 0.
-Afterwards, the control input values returned from the MPC were stored input into the kinematic equations calculate the next state: basically, solving control inputs for a time, one step into the future.
+During the first new state vector calculations, the initial values of the control inputs, steering angle (`delta_1`) and acceleration (`a_1`) were set to 0 [main.cpp, lines 135-160].
+Afterwards, the control input values returned from the MPC were stored and used the kinematic equations, in the next callback loop, to calculate the next state: basically, solving control inputs for a time, one step into the future [main.cpp, lines 166-167].

 Staying consistent with the 'dt' value in the MPC and the 100 milisecond latency, a time step of 0.1 seconds was used.